 The mobile alert system will work anywhere in the United States, provided it has AT&T coverage.

 Both the help button and On-the-Go mobile device are water resistant; they can be used in the shower; however, it is recommended that they not be submerged.

-Medical Guardian offers a 30-day, money-back guarantee on all of its medical alert systems.
+Medical Alert offers a 30-day, money-back guarantee on all of its medical alert systems.

 Not a problem.
 The response center staff is trained to use a real-time translation service that is capable of translating 140 languages.

 If you press the help button and a monitoring center associate is unable to speak with you, they will still dispatch emergency services.
 A message will also be relayed through the caregiver’s app.

 Connectamerica.com.
 (2021).
 A Connected Health Leader focused on Remote Monitoring.

 National Institute on Aging.
 (2017, March 15).
 Prevent Falls and Fractures.

 American Heart Association.
 (2021).
 Devices that May Interfere with ICDs and Pacemakers.

 Research report from the National Alliance for Caregiving.
 (2020, May).
 Caregiving in the U.S. 2020.